charleslemaire0/TeenAstro/UniversalMainUnit/README.md

 ======
 ### Introduction

-This is the first release of the TeenAstro redesign documented [here](https://fdesvallees.github.io/teenastro_v3/teenastro_v3/)
+This is an early release of the TeenAstro redesign documented [here](https://fdesvallees.github.io/teenastro_v3/teenastro_v3/)

 It supports both step/dir and position/velocity interface without requiring a rebuild.
 It should even be possible to run each motor with a different interface.